aaaven/IND209/studio_intro/deck.md

 So:

-Even though you work individually and in small groups, You are participating in a class-wide collaboration.
+Even though you work individually and in small groups, You are participating in **a class-wide collaboration**<!-- .element: class="fragment grow highlight-current-red" -->.

 </div>